 CREATE TABLE applies to LindormTable and LindormTSDB.

 LindormTSDB supports the standard CREATE TABLE syntax in versions 3.4.32 and later.
-To view or upgrade your database engine version, see LindormTSDB version guide and Minor version update.
+To view or upgrade your engine version, see LindormTSDB version guide and Minor version update.

 Syntax